bbrtj/hackathon-gold-rush/README.md

-Gold Rush - a game server for a hackaton-like event
+A game server for a hackathon-like event
 ===========

+### Name
+Gold Rush - mine gold and grow your empire!

 ### Configuration
+Carton: `carton install`

-`cpanm --installdeps .`
+cpanm: `cpanm --installdeps .`

+Note: Carton is a Perl module dependency manager.
+If you choose it, all of the other commands will have to start with `carton exec`.

+### Testing
+`prove -l`

 ### Running
 `plackup -s Twiggy runner.psgi`